Blake’s Novel – Part 1 April 1992

 Who the hell’s President Smith? he thought.

-I first met Jen at a small New Year’s Eve gathering at a friend’s house in Hackney.
-He was a musician called Dan who, at midnight, insisted we all do something that we would remember the end of the eighties by.
+I first met Jen at a small New Year’s Eve gathering at a friend’s house in Clapton – a musician called Dan who, at midnight, insisted we all do something that we would remember the end of the eighties by.
 So we stood on our heads while we played Prince on the stereo – Raspberry Beret.
 I needed a wall to lean against while I performed my head-stand, and Jen had to shuffle along to accommodate me.

 Within two weeks of our first, up-side down conversation, she moved into my little Co-op flat.
-She got to turn the front room into her bedroom, I had no need for it, and she set about tidying the whole place up.
+She got to turn the front room into her bedroom, I had no use for it, and she set about organising the whole place.
 Out of the pair of us, she’s the practical one.

 I can’t remember how I responded, awkwardly no doubt.
-She wriggled about in anticipation.
+She wriggled about before continuing.

 Of course, that was the flat we had before we moved here.
 And now I’m trying to write a little masterpiece, a Penguin Classic set in the Smithsian age – with the housing situation rearing its head again and Jen sitting in the bath upstairs, having been in therapy for about a year.
 On top of that the country has gone bust and terrorist bombs continue to explode around London.